SAPikachu/igstools/README.rst

     igstopng your.mnu

+Note: As of 0.9.3, ``igstopng`` supports directly exporting from M2TS file.
+The speed is slower, but sometimes ``BDedit`` exports corrupted menu file and you may get correct result from direct export.

 All menu pages will be exported alongside the menu file.
 For every page, 6 states (normal/selected/activated multiplied with start/stop) of buttons will be exported to 6 different page images.
 (This may be changed in the future since it is rather messed up and unnecessary)

 Note: If the command above doesn't work on Windows, try this::